resthub/resthub-js/src/documentation/class.rst

 Introspection
 -------------

 Often, it's nice to create classes whose name helps determine functionality.
-Ruby on Rails's .. _ActiveRecord ORM class: http://api.rubyonrails.org/classes/ActiveRecord/Base.html is a great example of this.
+Ruby on Rails's `ActiveRecord ORM class <http://api.rubyonrails.org/classes/ActiveRecord/Base.html>`_ is a great example of this.
 Unfortunately, JavaScript doesn't have a way of determining an object's name, so the developer must provide a name.
 Class fixes this by taking a String name for the class.::